Looking for support for your finance function? Book a time with an expert.

 Liability Structure: Risk and Strategy

-• Accounts payable: Higher percentages might indicate good supplier relationships or cash flow management
+• Accounts payable: Higher percentages could be signs of strong vendor relationships or cash management practices

-• Short-term debt: Should align with working capital needs
+• Short-term debt: It must correspond to working capital requirements

 Equity Composition: Ownership and Value